Table of Contents

 As a general rule, always speak louder when you’re on the phone and stand up, walk around, whatever will give up good posture, so you feel more relaxed.
 If you are in a successful business group – you will have a coach to work with.
 Make sure that you work with them.
 Not everyone is Tony Robbins, but remember, everyone is excellent just the way they are.
 The ONLY way to grow is to commit yourself to personal growth.

-No one is an island of knowledge, and the best speakers never start from being the best; they started from scratch and built up confidence with time.
+No one is an island of knowledge, and the best speakers never start from being the best; they started from scratch and build up confidence with time.
 Read books about language and communication to boost your ego and confidence.
 Your clients and customers are not ready to listen to a perfect speaker; they only want to hear the right words carefully spoken.

 Communicating in your customer’s, prospect’s, or agent’s native language is not only courteous; it can also be beneficial in gaining their trust.
 However, it will take time and patience to turn that trust into a successful contract.
 Without using words, we can interact a great deal through body language and facial expressions.
 The HSBC television commercial in which a representative of a washing machine manufacturer visits an Indian Lassi Parlour exemplifies this perfectly.
 It all boils down to this, “Speak clearly at a slightly slower pace and above all don’t raise your voice.”
 Speaking and writing clearly may sound very dull, but the objective is to get yourself understood.